raashish1601/weekday_assignment/README.md

 ### Installation

-To install the project dependencies, run: npm i
+To install the project dependencies, run: `npm install`

 ### Development

-To start the development server, run: npm run dev
+To start the development server, run: `npm run dev`

 This command will start a development server and open the project in your default web browser.
 You can then make changes to the code, and the server will automatically reload with the updated changes.